JonasGorges/HiwiApplicationTasks-Answers/README.md

 1. Briefly explain the two code snippets you can find in this repo.

+!
+Did make some comments in the code that explain every line !

 C# Code:
 Sorts out keys with the values less than the "upperBound" (=10) of the Dictionary "someDict" and saves these keys into a new list with the name "someNewDict".
 It also calls a filling function with the "someDict" Dictionary before (that is not explained in the code snippet).